OpenMetaDAO/.github/profile/README.md

 Unreal engine 4.27

- Main features
+ Main features:

-Integrating existing NFT collections and assign utility for them Launching and manging immersive DAOs
+-Integrating existing NFT collections and assign utility for them -Launching and manging immersive DAOs
-A new auction mechanism designed for games
+-A new auction mechanism designed for games